Oregon BPS for Industrial and Warehouse Properties

 - The cafeteria, conference rooms, training facilities

-What Counts as a Process Load (and What Doesn’t)
+What Counts as a Process Load vs. Building Systems

 |---|---|